ZertoPublic/Z4K/docs/PredeploymentValidation.md

 > ``

->  - If all validations pass successfully, the following summary will display:
+>  - If all validations of the mandatory requirements are met, the following summary will display:
     ``
 >    The K8S environment meets the mandatory requirements to deploy Zerto Z4K as a Recovery and/or Production site.
 Proceed with Z4K deployment
    ``
->  - If some validations fail, the following summary will display:
+>  - If some mandatory requirements are not met, the following summary will display:
    ``
 >   The K8S environment does not meet the mandatory requirements to deploy Zerto Z4K as a Recovery and/or Production site.
 Fix the issues and run the validator again.
    ``